FutureFeed: Research

 In 2016, live tests were performed on sheep at the CSIRO Centre for Environment and Life Sciences in Floreat, Western Australia.
-29 merino-cross wethers were fed one of five dosage levels (0%, 0.5%, 1%, 2% or 3% dietary intake) and monitored over a 72-day feeding period.
+29 merino sheep were fed one of five dosage levels (0%, 0.5%, 1%, 2% or 3% dietary intake) and monitored over a 72-day feeding period.
 In dosages of 2%, methane emission reductions of up to 85% were recorded when compared to control sheep.
 The sheep given dosages of 0.5% recorded at least a 50% reduction in methane emissions.
-No evidence of microbial adaptation occurred over the 72 days of testing as methane was continually and consistently mitigated.
+No evidence of microbial adaptation occurred over the 72 days of testing and methane was continually and consistently mitigated.
 Tissue examination showed no adverse effects on the overall health of the sheep.

-In 2017, live subject tests over 90 days were performed on cattle at the CSIRO Lansdown facility in Queensland.
+In 2017, live tests over 90 days were performed on cattle at the CSIRO Lansdown facility in Queensland.
 28 Brahman-Angus steers were separated into four groups and given varying dosages of dried Asparagopsis in a simulated feedlot.
-Concentration levels for each group were 0% (control), 0.5% (low), 1% (medium) and 2% (high) dietary intake.
+Concentration levels for each group were 0% (control), 0.5% (low), 1% (medium) and 2% (high) intake of Asparagopsis.
 Emissions monitoring was performed regularly using respiration chambers.
 Weekly weight checks were conducted to monitor cattle productivity.
 At the conclusion of the project, the cattle were terminated and had their carcasses sent to Meat Standards Australia (MSA) for meat quality assessment.
 The MSA found that Asparagopsis had no effect on meat eating quality.
 The bioactive bromoform was not detectable in tissues of treated steers, given a two-day withdrawal period.

 In 2019, a panel of testers were unable to discern any difference in taste between control milk and milk produced by cattle with seaweed supplements added to their diet.